zhanghaoyang0/rsidmap/README.md

 ...
 ```

-If rsmap finnised, you will see number of snp map to dbsnp:
+If `rsidmap` finnised, you will see number of snp map to dbsnp:
 ```
 processed 480/501 snp (95.8%)
 processed 490/501 snp (97.8%)